-The purpose of this Student Manual is to acquaint students with the requirements of the Mechanical and Industrial Engineering Ph.D. program and to help guide them through their course of study.
-The manual has been created to capture and clarify the policies and procedures governing graduate study and research in the Mechanical and Industrial Engineering Ph.D. program.
-If questions arise, the student can seek clarification from their advisor, Mechanical and Industrial Engineering Ph.D.
+The purpose of this Student Manual is to acquaint students with the requirements of the Electrical and Computer Engineering Ph.D. program and to help guide them through their course of study.
+The manual has been created to capture and clarify the policies and procedures governing graduate study and research in the Electrical and Computer Engineering Ph.D. program.
+If questions arise, the student can seek clarification from his/her advisor, the Electrical and Computer Engineering Ph.D.
 Program Office, or the program director.

-This manual is to be accompanied by the KGCOE graduate student manual, which applies to all graduate programs in the College of Engineering.
+This manual is to be accompanied by the KGCOE Graduate Student Manual, which applies to all graduate programs in the College of Engineering.